Uric Acid (Urine)

 What other tests might I have along with this test?

 Your healthcare provider may also test the pH, or acidity, of your urine and check for a substance called creatinine.
-The only way your provider can diagnose the condition for sure is by measuring the levels of uric acid in your synovial fluid.
+You may also have a test to measure the levels of uric acid in your synovial fluid.
+This is the main way to diagnose gout.

 What do my test results mean?